Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in __Computational and Applied Mathematics__ and would like to study mathematical theory and develop numerical method based on applications in __Condensed Matter Physics, Mechanics and Medical Science__.
 Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
 I am interested in numerical analysis, applied analysis, probability theory related to Quantum Material, Quantum Computing.

-Try to make  real impact to physics through new computational tools including quantum computer and machine learning.
+Try to make  real impact to condensed matter/stat physics through new computational tools including quantum computer and machine learning.

 Recent Research Focus: